couchbase/query/README.md

 Golang channels are used extensively to implement concurrency and signaling.

+#### Subquery execution

+The __Context__ object supports subquery execution.
+It performs planning, execution, and collection of subquery results.
+It also performs plan and result caching for uncorrelated subqueries.

 ### Catalog

 The catalog package defines the interface to the underlying database